A number of folks have asked recently: Why Ruminations…?

 I assume they’re referring to the name of this blog and not why I would waste even one minute writing this stuff.
-If the question is to the latter, let’s just say I’m trying to wrestle with a few imponderables, cohere a few thoughts, and stay sharp with my ellipses…while the new novel (The Door-Man) gains traction.
+If the question is to the latter, let’s just say I’m trying to wrestle with a few imponderables, cohere a few thoughts, and stay sharp with my ellipses…while the new novel (The Door-Man) continues to gain traction.

 Accordingly, this week’s post is doing double duty – that is, using itself to explain itself.

-See what I did there?
 Life is full of this kind of dizzying circularity (see Ruminations…01.24.13).
-For example, when turning a pocket inside out to see what’s inside the pocket (what, exactly, did you expect to find?), or discussing your behavior – alone – in front of the bathroom mirror (admit it, you’ve been there, even when you weren’t boozed up).
-Or perhaps when invoking The Gettysburg Address:…government of the people, by the people, for the people, shall not perish from the earth.
+For example, when turning a pocket inside out to see what’s inside the pocket (what, exactly, did you expect to find?), or discussing your behavior – alone – in front of the bathroom mirror.
+Or perhaps when invoking The Gettysburg Address:…government of the people, by the people, for the people, ….
 Oh, wait…that’s triple duty.

 Never mind.
-One could mull on such things forever, which I suppose explains the agenda of Ruminations…, but not its original Latin sobriquet.
+One could mull on such things forever, which I suppose explains the agenda of Ruminations…but not its former Latin sobriquet.

 As It is On Earth is comprised of eight chapters, but concludes with Chapter Seven.
 Now, mull that one for a moment (…remember the Jeopardy tune from last week?).
 Furthermore, and to confuse things further, each chapter covers a single day over the course of a single week.
 Now hold on! you bark…since when does the week have eight days?!
 Wipe the spittle off the screen; I’ll explain.